sanskrit/raw_etexts_english/blogs/manasataramgini/2006-05-05_theories-for-the-bharata-conundrum.md

 +++
-title = "Theories for the bhArataxa0conundrum"
+title = "Theories for the bhArata conundrum"

 +++
 We earlier described the major problem termed the bhArata conundrum,